pujanbohora/knowledgeGraph_Movies/Deliverables/Documentation.md

 ![movieRating](../schema-diagrams/MovieRating/movieRating.jpg)
 #### Axioms
+1. MovieRatingObservation → hasPhenomenonTime/hasResultTime → RatingDate
+     * `MovieRatingObservation SubClassOf hasPhenomenonTime only RatingDate` <br />
+          The range of the relationship hasPhenomenonTime must be RatingDate.

+     * `MovieRatingObservation SubClassOf hasPhenomenonTime some RatingDate` <br />
+          Every MovieRatingObservation must have at least one hasPhenomenonTime linked to a RatingDate.

+     * `MovieRatingObservation SubClassOf hasResultTime only RatingDate` <br />
+          The range of the relationship hasResultTime must be RatingDate.

+     * `MovieRatingObservation SubClassOf hasResultTime some RatingDate` <br />
+          Every MovieRatingObservation must have have at least one hasResultTime linked to a RatingDate.

+2. MovieRatingObservation → providedByPlatform → Platform
+     * `MovieRatingObservation SubClassOf providedByPlatform only Platform` <br />
+          The range of the relationship providedByPlatform must be Platform.

+     * `MovieRatingObservation SubClassOf providedByPlatform some Platform` <br />
+          Every MovieRatingObservation must be linked to at least one Platform.

-1. MovieRatingObservation → observedProperty → Rating
+3. MovieRatingObservation → observedProperty → Rating
      * `MovieRatingObservation SubClassOf observedProperty only Rating` <br />
           The range of the relationship observedProperty must be Rating.

      * `MovieRatingObservation SubClassOf observedProperty some Rating` <br />
           Every MovieRatingObservation must observe at least one Rating.

-2. MovieRatingObservation → hasSimpleResult → rdfs:NumericUserRatingValue
-     * `MovieRatingObservation SubClassOf hasSimpleResult only rdfs:NumericUserRatingValue` <br />
-          The range of the relationship hasSimpleResult must be rdfs:NumericUserRatingValue.

-     * `MovieRatingObservation SubClassOf hasSimpleResult some rdfs:NumericUserRatingValue` <br />
-          Every MovieRatingObservation must have a simple result represented as a numeric user rating value.

-3. MovieRatingObservation → hasPhenomenonTime → RatingDate
-     * `MovieRatingObservation SubClassOf hasPhenomenonTime only RatingDate` <br />
-          The range of the relationship hasPhenomenonTime must be RatingDate.

-4. MovieRatingObservation → hasResultTime → RatingDate
-     * `MovieRatingObservation SubClassOf hasResultTime only RatingDate` <br />
-          The range of the relationship hasResultTime must be RatingDate.

-5. `MovieRatingObservation SubClassOf hasPhenomenonTime some RatingDate and hasResultTime some RatingDate` <br />
-          Every MovieRatingObservation must have a phenomenon time and a result time represented as a RatingDate.

-6. `⊤ SubClassOf ≤1hasPhenomenonTime` <br />
-          Each MovieRatingObservation can have at most one hasPhenomenonTime relationship.

-7. MovieRatingObservation → hasResult → RatingValue
-     * `MovieRatingObservation SubClassOf hasResult only RatingValue` <br />
-          The range of the relationship hasResult must be RatingValue.

-     * `MovieRatingObservation SubClassOf hasResult some RatingValue` <br />
-          Every MovieRatingObservation must have a result represented by a RatingValue.

-8. MovieRatingObservation → hasObservedMovie → Movie
+4. MovieRatingObservation → hasObservedMovie → Movie
      * `MovieRatingObservation SubClassOf hasObservedMovie only Movie` <br />
           The range of the relationship hasObservedMovie must be Movie.

      * `MovieRatingObservation SubClassOf hasObservedMovie some Movie` <br />
-          Every MovieRatingObservation must be associated with at least one observed Movie.
+          Every MovieRatingObservation must observe at least one Movie.

+5. MovieRatingObservation → hasSimpleResult → RatingValue
-9.   * `Platform SubClassOf hasAPlatformName only xsd:String`<br>
+     * `MovieRatingObservation SubClassOf hasSimpleResult only RatingValue` <br />
-          The range of the relationship `hasAPlatformName` must be `xsd:String`.
+          The range of the relationship hasSimpleResult must be RatingValue.

-10.  * `Platform SubClassOf hasAPlatformName some xsd:String`<br>
+     * `MovieRatingObservation SubClassOf hasSimpleResult some RatingValue` <br />
-          Every `Platform` must have a name represented as a string.
+          Every MovieRatingObservation must have at least one simple result as a RatingValue.

+6. `RatingDate ⊓ Platform ⊑ ⊥` <br />
+     RatingDate and Platform are disjoint classes, meaning an entity cannot belong to both classes simultaneously.

 ### Votes
 **Source Pattern :** Observation Pattern
 **Source Data :** TMDb Movie Dataset, IMDb